 Convening & Collaborating (C2) Program

-2022 competition is CLOSEDSupports teams of health researchers and research users to co-develop research that can have a direct impact on patients and the public in BC, helping to ensure the research’s relevancy.
+2023 competition is CLOSEDSupports teams of health researchers and research users to co-develop research that can have direct impacts on people, including patients, health practitioners and policy makers.

 We offer match funding to qualifying BC-based researchers and research teams applying to non-BC government-funded research competitions that require applicants to source match funding as a condition of the application.

 We partner with organizations across BC to co-fund successful applications from Michael Smith Health Research BC competitions.
 Partners are listed in our funding application forms, where applicants can express interest in receiving a partnered Health Research BC award.